Two-year residential requirement 2023-2024

 - Proof of Campus Recognition of Student Organization Status

-- Identify organization officers, including president, are juniors or seniors and live in the facility
+- Identify organization officers, including the president, who are juniors or seniors and live in the facility

 - Outline of second-year experience curriculum